thaianramalho/yt-mp3-downloader/readme.md

 ## 🧩 Features

 - Download individual YouTube videos or entire playlists as MP3
-- Automatically selects the best available audio quality
+- You can select the audio quality
 - Organizes files into folders named after the playlist
 - Runs fully offline with local `yt-dlp` and `ffmpeg` (no global installs required)
 - Clean GUI with a simple input field for the URL